-Conflict in the Middle East, particularly in Syria, has triggered the worst refugee crisis since World War II.
-There is a need to better understand that part of the world and to encourage young people worldwide to get involved and support refugees.
+Worldwide, there is a need to better understand the refugee crises and to encourage young people worldwide to get involved and support refugees.
 For the displaced people, their situation can be compounded by restrictions on their right to work, leaving them unable to earn a living.
-Refugees and asylum seekers can also be subject to unhelpful stereotyping and misrepresentation due to a lack of understanding of the refugee situation or Arabic culture.
+Refugees and asylum seekers can also be subject to unhelpful stereotyping and misrepresentation due to a lack of understanding of the refugee situation or cultural differences.

-NaTakallam can also be used to teach global citizenship and increase intercultural understanding.
-One school in Hong Kong used NaTakallam to support their learning about migration.
+NaTakallam has programs for individual adults language learners, as well as for universities and school partners.
+School sessions can also be held in English and can be used to teach global citizenship and increase intercultural understanding.
+For example, one school in Hong Kong used NaTakallam to support their learning about migration.
 4th graders were able to talk to displaced people via Skype and hear their stories directly, bringing the issue of forced migration to life and helping the student to contextualize and understand the issue more deeply.
 This type of learning can also be an opportunity to explore empathy and promote responsible global citizenship.
 NaTakallam works closely with teachers and instructors at all levels to ensure that the school’s needs are met, by assigning refugee conversation partners to the school based on the saliency of their stories to the specific subject matter and context

 We currently offer online language learning, cultural exchange sessions and translation services.
 Our scalability focuses on two aspects: partnerships and diversification.
 Ongoing and new partnerships with academic institutions can increase prospects for international growth.
 Additionally, NaTakallam is working to diversity the range of services offered and add more languages in the future to engage more refugees.
 The technology we use is widespread, allowing NaTakallam the potential to scale up indefinitely.